 There are many factors to take into consideration before you buy a web address.
 A domain name (aka Web Address) is how the rest of the world will find your website amongst the myriad of other sites currently in existence.
-On average, close to a 100,000 top level domain names are registered every day.
-Nearly twice that number expire or are deleted.
+On average, close to 100,000 top-level domain names are registered every day.
+Nearly twice that number expires or is deleted.
 As of when this was written, there are currently 130,969,170 domains across the .COM, .NET, .ORG, .INFO,.
 BIZ, and .US domains.
 The United States has nearly five times the amount of IP address as any other country.
-China is the current distant second with various outlaying islands and territories coming in last.
+China is the current distant second with various outlying islands and territories coming in last.

 Nationally recognized and accredited domain registration companies are more likely to clearly and understandably explain all the conditions that might apply to your account.
 You want to be sure you know exactly how much it will cost to sign-up and renew your web address.
 Most companies allow for auto-renewal to be set-up.
-Some service will offer discounted or free first-year renewals, but these often contain exorbitant fees after the first year.
+Some services will offer discounted or free first-year renewals, but these often contain exorbitant fees after the first year.
 It is safer to know at least five to ten years down the road what your domain name will be costing you.

 It needs to be effortless to manage your domain name’s specifics, and you should not be charged a penalty for switching to another registrar.
 When given the option, lock-in your web address to prevent anyone from transferring or modifying the name you choose.
 It is a good idea only to use email addresses to guarantee access whenever you need it.
 On occasion, emails associated with work or other services will no longer be used to you after leaving the position.
 Your registration password should also be kept private to prevent any unwanted activity on your account.